clustervision/trinityX/doc/installation.rst

 It is worth pointing out that ``compute.yml`` or any copy thereof can be applied to both existing images and/or live nodes without issues.
 All that needs to be done is updating the list of hosts to which it applies.

 By default ``compute.yml`` applies to the host `compute.osimages.luna` which means it only applies to the image called `compute`.
 It is, therefore, possible to apply the same playbook to all images, a compute node, or all nodes if so desired.
-To do so, the host definitions in both ``trinity-image.yml`` and ``compute.yml`` will need to be updated to either of the following:
+To do so, the hosts definitions in both ``trinity-image.yml`` and ``compute.yml`` will need to be updated to either of the following:

     - "osimages.luna" which will cover all osimages defined in Luna.
     - "nodes.luna" which will cover all nodes defined in Luna.